RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/Sampler.md

+The RS-MET Sampler Engine
+#########################

+...is still very much under construction...

 The RS-MET sampler engine is built around sfz which is a popular text-based file format to specify sample-based instruments.
 In sfz, the instrument is specified in terms of so called opcodes where each opcode controls a certain playback parameter.
 For example, an opcode specification like cutoff=1000 controls the cutoff frequency of a filter and sets it to 1000 Hz.
-The original sfz specification (henceforth referred to as sfz v1) specifies nearly 200 of such opcodes and various extensions to this basic set exist, for example in sfz v2, the ARIA engine, Cakewalk's Rapture, the linux sampler project, sfizz and many more.
-The RS-MET engine defines also some extensions of its own.
+The original sfz specification (henceforth referred to as sfz v1) specifies nearly 200 of such opcodes.
+On top of that, various extensions exist, for example sfz v2, Cakewalk's Rapture, the ARIA engine, the Linux Sampler Project, Sfizz and many more.
+The RS-MET engine also defines some extensions of its own.
 It thereby tries to be as compatible as possible to existing extensions ...tbc...

-Opcode support
+Opcode Support
 ##############

+Listed below are the opcodes that are currently supported by the RS-MET sampler engine, categorized by the specification/extension that first introduced them.

 SFZ v1
 ======